 We know there is room for improvement in our leakage levels and we are committed to bringing our leakage rates down.

 Proactive leak detection

 As part of our network improvement programme, we use acoustic leak detection technology to find unreported leaks and then repair them.
 We use a stick microphone to locate leaks by tapping it to a meter or pipe connection.
 Leaks have a distinctive sound as they are constantly running.
-This programme has been accelerated this year as we recover from Auckland’s record drought.
-By July 2021, we would have swept more than 6,000 kilometres of pipes and prevented millions of litres of water loss.
+Since the programme begun, we have swept more than 6000 kilometres of pipes and prevented an estimated 10 millions litres a day of water loss.
 Check out the video below to see the team in action.